 Did you know that Cretans go crazy about pasta?
 They do!

 A great way to go or stay vegan while traveling around Crete is to try the different local versions of vegetarian pasta.
-Even if there is nothing like that on the menu, politely asking the waiter can go a long way to get a plate of fresh pasta within a few minutes.
+Even if there is nothing like that on the menu, politely asking the waiter can go a long way to getting a plate of fresh pasta within a few minutes.

 And some Cretan restaurants even make their dough!